MND Local: Swimsuit models in Loreto and a rise in dental tourism in Tijuana

 Why Tijuana specifically, and Mexico generally, are boom beneficiaries

-The booming market bodes particularly well for Mexico, which is much more proximate to traveling U.S. patients than other dental tourism hotspots like India and Thailand.
+The booming market bodes particularly well for Mexico, which is much closer to traveling U.S. patients than other dental tourism hotspots like India and Thailand.
 While the global market is projected to more than triple in only a decade, Mexico’s outlook is even more bullish: Its market is expected to more than quadruple in the coming years, growing from US $527 million in 2025 to US $2.2 billion in 2033

 Tijuana in Baja California has already established itself as one of the country’s premier medical and dental tourism destinations, thanks to its convenient border-friendly location and its dozens of dental clinics primarily dedicated to treating foreign patients.
 It’s also proximate to several notable travel spots — like Valle de Guadalupe, the heart of Mexico’s wine country — for those who want to schedule work during vacation getaways